duongtd23/duongtd23.github.io/_pages/travels.md

     </a>
 </div>
 <div class="caption">
-    A random building and Santiago Bernabeu Stadium.
+    A church and Santiago Bernabeu Stadium.
 </div>